sourcery-ai-bot/tts-watson/README.md

 ## CLI

-Note: Your Waston credentials will be initially requested.
+Your Waston credentials will be initially requested.
 A config file located at `~/.config-tts-watson.yml` will be created.

 Run in the command line: `tts-watson text to sound i want`.
 You will hear `text to sound i want` played back to you.